-ORCID is linking more than 4 million researchers to with their research output.
-The member institutions of ORCID consist of research institutions, funding organisations, publishers and database producers.
+ORCID links more than 4 million researchers to their research output.
+The member institutions of ORCID consist of research institutions, funding organizations, publishers and database producers.

 2. What is the difference between ORCID and ORCID iD?

 There is a semantic difference between ORCID and ORCID iD.
 ORCID is the identifier system, directory or organization.
-The ORCID iD means the actual alpha-numeric identifier.
+The ORCID iD is the actual alpha-numeric identifier.